katehu/katehu.github.io/publications.md

  **Jie Hu**, Norman E. Breslow, Chan Gary, Couper David<br/>
 “Estimating Disease Hazard Differences from Case-Cohort Studies”<br/>
 *European Journal of Epidemiology*, Jun, 1-14 (2021).
-<small> This article also includes methods on how to use auxiliary variable to improve precision.<small>
+<small> This article also includes methods on how to use auxiliary variable to improve inference precision.<small>